-Cleaning out the vegetable drawer I somehow ended the week with three big bunches of parsley.
-Fresh, fluffy, green, organic flat-leaf parsley.
+Cleaning out the vegetable drawer I ended up with three big bunches of parsley.
+Fresh, fluffy, green, organic Italian parsley.
 It was too good to be ignored, allowed to wilt away and get tossed.
 How to use it?
-Making my favorite pasta sauce, mushroom herb marinara which uses a lot of fresh parsley for an earthy garden flavor.
+Making my favorite mushroom pasta sauce.
+Parsley is for more than garnishes!
+A food processor makes quick work of chopping the parsley and slicing the mushrooms.

 Parsley is often relegated to the role of supporting actor as simple garnish.
 In this recipe, parsley plays a foundational role for my mushroom and herb pasta sauce.
 The parsley lends fresh herbal flavor to this meatless but meaty-tasting sauce filled with mushrooms, tomatoes, garlic, onion, celery and herbs.